Lahore: Neighbourhoods

-Politics

-The 2015 local government elections for Union Councils in Lahore yielded the following results:

 Festivals

 The people of Lahore celebrate many festivals and events throughout the year, including Islamic, traditional Punjabi, Christian, and national holidays and festivals.

-Many people decorate their houses and light candles to illuminate the streets and houses during public holidays; roads and businesses may be lit for days.
+Some people decorate their houses and light candles to illuminate the streets and houses during public holidays; roads and businesses may be lit for days.
 Many of Lahore's dozens of Sufi shrines hold annual festivals called urs to honour their respective saints.
-For example, the mausoleum of Ali Hujwiri at the Data Darbar shrine has an annual urs that attracts up to one million visitors per year.
-The popular Mela Chiraghan festival in Lahore takes place at the shrine of Madho Lal Hussain, while other large urs take place at the shrines of Bibi Pak Daman, and at the Shrine of Mian Mir.
-Eid ul-Fitr and Eid ul-Adha are celebrated in the city with public buildings and shopping centers decorated in lights.
-The people of Lahore also commemorate the martyrdom of Imam Husain at Karbala with massive processions that take place during the first ten days of the month of Muharram.
+For example, the mausoleum of Ali al-Hujwiri at the Data Darbar shrine has an annual urs that attracts up to one million visitors per year.
+The Mela Chiraghan festival in Lahore takes place at the shrine of Madho Lal Hussain, while other large urs take place at the shrines of Bibi Pak Daman, and at the Shrine of Mian Mir.
+Eid ul-Fitr and Eid ul-Adha are celebrated in the city with public buildings and shopping centres decorated in lights.
+The people of Lahore also commemorate the martyrdom of Imam Husayn at Karbala with massive processions that take place during the first ten days of the month of Muharram.

 Basant is a traditional Punjabi festival that marks the coming of spring.
 Basant celebrations in Pakistan are centred in Lahore, and people from all over the country and abroad come to the city for the annual festivities.
 Kite-flying competitions traditionally take place on city rooftops during Basant, while the Lahore Canal is decorated with floating lanterns.
 Courts have banned kite-flying because of casualties and power installation losses.
 The ban was lifted for two days in 2007, then immediately reimposed when 11 people were killed by celebratory gunfire, sharp kite-strings, electrocution, and falls related to the competition.